-All Macs with internal batteries have an indicator that appears in the Menu Bar.
+All Macs with internal batteries have a battery indicator in the Menu Bar or the macOS Control Center.
 In rare circumstances, the indicator may not display the correct battery level.

-In this piece, we’ll be talking about the various troubleshooting steps you should try to remedy this problem.
+In this piece, we’ll discuss the various troubleshooting steps you should try to remedy this problem.

-A battery that’s showing the wrong percentage level in your Menu Bar is reporting a higher or lower percentage than it’s actually exhibiting.
-When it does this, you may get low power alerts sooner than you would expect to and you may be tethering your computer to an AC adapter more than you have to.
+Sometimes the battery percentage or the battery icon in Mac’s Menu Bar or Control Center may incorrectly report a higher or lower number.
+When it does this, you may get low power alerts sooner than you would expect to, and you may be tethering your computer to an AC adapter more than you have to.

 Pay attention to these signs, as your battery percentage could be out of whack.
 To effectively fix what’s going on, you first need to know what could be causing the problem.

 These kinds of things don’t seem to happen too often, and because of this, they can be tricky to diagnose.
 On the other hand, 9 times out of 10, the issue with your Mac not registering the proper battery level is going to be a software glitch and not a hardware problem.